How Long Does a Mattress Last?

 The Nectar mattress is an example of an all-foam mattress.

-Latex: Eco-friendly latex is another popular type of foam used in mattresses.
+Latex: Eco-friendly latex mattresses are another popular type of mattress made of foam.
 But unlike memory foam, it feels much more responsive and performs more similarly to an innerspring or hybrid mattress.

 It’s been said high-quality, 100% organic latex mattresses can last up to 20 years.
 I say 100% organic or natural latex because some companies will blend latex with polyurethane or make a synthetic latex, which isn’t as durable as organic latex.